wizardbusiness/Data-Structures-And-Algotrithms/dataStructures/README.md

 _Graphs_

--Directional graphs:
+  - Directional Graphs -
+    - Vocabulary
+      - Nodes
+      - Neighbors
-Structure: - Obj with nodes as keys and arrays of neighbor nodes as values - Traversal between nodes is unidirectional
+    - Structure - Obj with nodes as keys and arrays of neighbor nodes as values- Traversal between nodes is unidirectional
+    * Gotchas
+      - You must start with a node in the stack, otherwise there is nothing to traverse to.
+      - Be sure that structure is unidirectional and set up properly otherwise traversal code breaks.

 Traversal:
+* Depth first:
+  - Use stack
+  - Pass starting node into stack as initial element
+  -
-Depth first: - Check all nodes in one direction before checking additional nodes. - Stack - iterative or recursive Breadth first: - Check all neighbors nodes before checking additional nodes.
+  - Check all nodes in one direction before checking additional nodes.
+  - iterative or recursive
+Breadth first: - Check all neighbors nodes before checking additional nodes.

 _Linked Lists_